pachterlab/splitcode-tutorial/docs/source/reference_guide.rst

 Table Options
 ~~~~~~~~~~~~~

 These options are supplied as a tab-delimited table in the config file, with each option being a column.
 These options are used for tag sequence identification.
+(Note: the tags, ids, groups, distances, locations, and subs option can be specified either singular or plural, i.e. you can write *tag* instead of *tags*)

 .. list-table::
    :widths: 15 35 35 15